A Perfectly Truthful Calibration Measure: Introduction

-We show that ATB is quadratically related to two known continuous, complete and sound calibration measures: the smooth calibration error $\smooth$ \citep{smooth} and the lower distance to calibration $\distcal$ \citep{utc}.
-We include formal definitions of $\smooth$ and $\distcal$ later in \Cref{def:smooth,def:distcal}.
-Roughly speaking, the lower distance to calibration $\distcal(\vreport,\vstate)$ is the $\ell_1$ earthmover distance from the reported predictions $\vreport$ to the closest perfectly calibrated predictions.
-The smooth calibration error $\smooth$ is the following supremum over $1$-Lipschitz functions $w:[0,1]\to [-1,1]$:
+We prove the following properties of ATB. \begin{itemize} \item Perfect truthfulness (\Cref{thm: atb truthful}).
+We additionally show that ATB is \emph{strictly} truthful, meaning that truth-telling is the only minimizer of the expected error, in the ex-ante stage where a predictor is evaluated on a random sample of $T$ i.i.d.\ individuals. \item Lipschitz continuity in predictions.
+For every two prediction sequences $\vreport_1,\vreport_2\in [0,1]^T$,

-\citet{utc} showed that $\smooth$ and $\distcal$ are both continuous, complete and sound calibration measures, and they are constant-factor approximations of each other.
+\item Completeness and soundness.
+The completeness and soundness of ATB follow from the quadratic relationship to two known continuous, complete and sound calibration measures: the smooth calibration error $\smooth$ \citep{smooth} and the lower distance to calibration $\distcal$ \citep{utc}.
+See \Cref{thm: complete sound}.